eventide-project/log/README.md

-# telemetry_logger
+# log

-Telemetry logger.
+Logging to STD IO with levels, tagging, and coloring.

 ## License

-The `telemetry_logger` library is released under the [MIT License](https://github.com/obsidian-btc/telemetry-logger/blob/master/MIT-License.txt).
+The `log` library is released under the [MIT License](https://github.com/eventide-project/log/blob/master/MIT-License.txt).